CyberGen49/CyberVideoPlayer/README.md

 ### Optional
 * `autoplay`: The video will automatically play on load
 * `start=t`: The video will move to `t` seconds on load
+* `noDownload`: Removes the Download button
-* `noDownload`: Removes the Download context menu option
+* `noCopyUrl`: Removes the 'Copy video URL' context menu option
 * `noRestore`: Prevents video progress from being saved and restored

 ### Error icons